Looking to maintain that muscle mass and shredded aesthetic during Ramadan? No problem!

 The month of Ramadan begins on April 12 and runs through May 12 and for those wondering how to maintain muscle mass during Ramadan, a good planned approach will allow you to do so.
 Practiced by millions of Muslims around the world, Ramadan is a fast that requires those to abstain from eating and drinking, among other things, to achieve a consciousness and closer connection to God.

-This can be challenging for bodybuilders and those looking to keep on a desired physique for fasting is typically not part of a well-thought out routine to keep on muscle mass and maintain that shredded aesthetic.
+This can be especially challenging for bodybuilders and other athletes, and even those looking to just keep a desired physique, as fasting is typically not part of a well-thought out routine to keep on muscle mass and maintain that shredded aesthetic.

 We all know that maintaining muscle requires a strict workout routine and careful diet and fasting can be a detriment to those gains we’ve worked all year for.
 During Ramadan, your workout plan needs to evolve and adapt to changes in not only fasting, but also sleep patterns, when you eat and drink, and the times of day you exercise.
 This may require some careful planning to ensure you get the most out of your training and diet plans, while also sticking to the requirements of this sacred holiday.

-It is possible to maintain muscle during Ramadan and here’s how.
+While it may not be the easiest, it is certainly possible to maintain muscle during Ramadan and here’s how.
 We want to give you the best chance at achieving all your goals and the key to success during Ramadan requires careful planning and a diligence that will test your will and physical capabilities.
 But do not fear, for we have some helpful advice and ways for you to continue to thrive during Ramadan.

 How To Effectively Maximize Training & Workouts